tanema/grind/README.md

   kill my battery.
 - *Why tho?*: Because I also wanted to automate some things I use nix for and a few other tools all into one.
+- *Is this true nix?*: No honestly it is a misuse of nix really.
+I know this is not how you're supposed to use it, but I find this a lot more usable and straight forward.